Restaurant in Hong Kong, Hong Kong

 Verdict: One of Hong Kong's Most Considered Special-Occasion Tables

-The Krug Room earns its place on any serious Hong Kong dining list, but it works leading when you arrive knowing exactly what you are signing up for: a communal chef's table experience built around Krug champagne and a 10-to-14-course tasting menu.
+The Krug Room earns its place on any serious Hong Kong dining list, but it works well when you arrive knowing exactly what you are signing up for: a communal chef's table experience built around Krug champagne and a 10-to-14-course tasting menu.
 Bookings are direct by the standards of Hong Kong's leading tasting-menu restaurants, and the format rewards diners who want a front-row seat to serious cooking rather than a conventional dining room.
 If that is your brief, book it.
 If you want a quieter, more private dinner or prefer wine flexibility over a champagne-forward format, look elsewhere first.

 The Room